-The owner of Saint Sushi, Saeng Outhipvongxay, studied mechanical engineering.
-To pay for his studies, he worked simultaneously at the Tri Express – another of Montreal’s finest sushi restaurants.
-He started by washing dishes, moved up the ladder and ended up being a sous chef.
-“I fell in love with sushi, with the concept of opening the restaurant, meeting people,” he says.
+The owner of Saint Sushi, Saeng Outhipvongxay, studied mechanical engineering and to pay for his studies, he also worked at Tri Express, another of Montreal’s finest sushi restaurants.
+Saeng started off by washing dishes, moved up the ladder and ended up being a sous chef.
+“I fell in love with sushi, with the concept of opening a restaurant and meeting people,” he says.

-After several years, Saeng decided to open his own sushi restaurant: the Saint Sushi bar.
+Several years later, Saeng decided to open his own sushi restaurant, calling it the Saint Sushi bar.

-A bit by chance, he found a location on Duluth Street, a pedestrian street during the summer, full of very lively restaurants and right next to the Mile End, in the Plateau Mont-Royal.
+He was lucky to find the location on Duluth Street, a busy pedestrian street during the summer, full of very lively restaurants and right next to Mile End, in the Plateau Mont-Royal.
 Two days later, he signed a lease.
-He, his father and his uncle worked very hard on the restaurant.
-“I wanted to create an extension of my personality, of Montreal, of different cultures, and of my travels!
-Half the decorations are from my house.
-I put everything in my restaurant, the walls of my house were completely empty when I opened”.
-There is a mix of everything, which together forms an interesting unity: new, old, different styles, the small restaurant with 25 seats is rather charming.
+Together with his father and uncle, Saeng worked very hard to get Saint Sushi up and running.
+“I wanted to create an extension of a few things – my personality, Montreal, different cultures, and my travels!
+Most of the decor comes from my home.
+I put everything into my restaurant so when Saint Sushi opened, the walls of my house were completely bare”.
+There is a bit of everything – new, old, mix-matched styles which although different, end up working well together and the small restaurant with only 25 seats, has its charm.

 Saint Sushi is also a story of friends.
 Saeng wanted to open a restaurant where he and his friends could make a living; nothing pretentious, just a place where they could make good sushi, have fun and work together.

-Customers are satisfied and always seem happy to get their money’s worth and enjoy such good sushi.
-The music at Saint Sushi is good and the atmosphere of the most cordial.
-Please note that the restaurant does not have a liquor license.
-If you want to drink, take your order to go!
+Customers leaving Saint Sushi are satisfied and always seem happy to get good value for their money, enjoying the delicious sushi.
+The music at Saint Sushi is also nice as is the atmosphere.
+The restaurant does not have a liquor license!